sausage404/mbext-project/README.md

 [![npm version](https://badge.fury.io/js/%40mbext%2Fproject.svg)](https://www.npmjs.com/package/@mbext/project)
 [![license](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://github.com/sausage404/mbext-project/blob/main/LICENSE)

 `@mbext/project` is a library that provides a set of tools for managing Minecraft Bedrock Edition add-on projects.
 It includes features such as project configuration, file management, and more.

-> New version 1.2.3 is released!
+> New version 1.3.0 is released!
+>
+> - Add support for mcpack to compile
-> - Added new command `import` to import a project to bds.
+> - Change initialization command to require options `--behavior` or `--resource`
+> - Add `--no-version` option to compile command

 ## Features